auxten/site/content/posts/Vector Database-1/index.md

 # Vector Databases: A Traditional Database Developer's Perspective

 As a traditional database developer with machine learning platform experience from my time at Shopee, I've recently been exploring vector databases, particularly Pinecone.
-Rather than providing a comprehensive technical evaluation, I want to share my unique insights on why vector databases are gaining significant attention and substantial valuations in the funding market.
+Rather than providing a comprehensive technical evaluation, I want to share my thoughts on why vector databases are gaining significant attention and substantial valuations in the funding market.

 ## Demystifying Vector Databases